kaplanz/cake/README.md

 In addition to its other powerful features, Cake aims to be highly customizable.
 To that end, it provides the optional file `Cake.mk` which is parsed before each invocation.

-The following options can be overridden either on the command line, through environment variables, or in the `Cake.mk` configuration file:
+The following options can be overridden either on the command line, through Make variables, or in the `Cake.mk` configuration file:

 #### Package